Centrum-IntelliPhysics/Benchmark-Data--Phase-field-fracture-in-hyperelastic-material/README.md

 ## Cite our dataset

-If you use our dataset, please cite our dataset:
+If you use this dataset in your work, please cite it as follows:

 @data{T1XFF19O_2025,
 author = {Hakimzadeh, Maryam and Graham-Brady, Lori and Goswami, Somdatta},